chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/fiend/night-hag.md

 aliases: ["Night Hag"]
 ---
 # Night Hag
 *Source: Monster Manual p.
-178, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
+178, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
 Available in the SRD.*

 Sly and subversive, night hags want to see the virtuous turn to villainy: love turned into obsession, kindness turned to hate, devotion to disregard, and generosity to selfishness.
 Night hags take perverse joy in corrupting mortals.